DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

 2.  there is no ride length
 3. TBD

-## describing the data after creating the 2 groups
+## Describing the data after creating the 2 groups

     ##
     ##